 - Cover work area with plastic table cover and have paper towels handy to protect against any possible spills.

-- Wear rubber gloves to protect hands from getting stained and to insulate them when working with hot water.
+- Wear rubber gloves to protect hands from getting stained.

-- Wet fabric and completely crumple into a small, flat ball.
+- Wet fabric and crumple into a small, flat ball.

 - Cover fabric completely with ice.
 Different ice sizes will yield different patterns.